ggamer5555/PineScriptV6-trend-following-strategy-example/README.md

 # PineScriptV6-trend-following-strategy-example
 PineScriptV6 trend following strategy example that uses multiple trend following  indicators to get a sentiment of trend and momentum.
-This is example code to learn from not live trading!
+This is example code to learn from, not live trading! can be used on any timeframe but designed for 1h, 2h, 4h!

 <img width="1494" height="777" alt="Capture23123" src="https://github.com/user-attachments/assets/bbe871b9-f865-4c64-a6e2-9ef0f917f8c8" />